THUNDERSAMA/lumen/README.md

 4. Ensure your commits are well-documented and descriptive.
 5. Submit a pull request, explaining the changes you've made and why they're beneficial.

-### Providing Feedback

-Even if you're not able to contribute code directly, your feedback is valuable to us.
-If you have any thoughts, suggestions, or questions about the project, feel free to [reach out](link-to-contact) to us.

 ## Setup Instructions